keithyipkw/blog/content/posts/no_skip_smm.md

 # Conclusion

 Undoubtedly, beating 1000 endless expert levels without skipping in Super Mario Marker 2 is hard for most players.
 It is not for ones without top-notch skills and strong determination.
 This article has quantified the difficulty by using the theory of the Markov process, bootstrapping, and one of the best players' data.
 You are likely to have even more questions about this challenge other than the success rate.
-In the future, we will delve deeper into the details.
+In the future, we will delve deeper into the details in [part 2]({{< ref "/posts/no_skip_smm_part_2" >}}).

 [^nintendo]: A tweet by Nintendo of America on 4 Sep, 2020. <https://twitter.com/NintendoAmerica/status/1301928016004644864>